react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `animationEnabled`

 Whether transition animation should be enabled the screen.
 If you set it to `false`, the screen won't animate when pushing or popping.
 Defaults to `true`.

+#### `animationTypeForReplace`

+The type of animation to use when this screen replaces another screen.
+It takes the following values:

+- `push` - The animation of a new screen being pushed will be used
+- `pop` - The animation of a screen being popped will be used

+Defaults to `push`.

+When `pop` is used, the `pop` animation is applied to the screen being replaced.

 #### `gestureEnabled`